Various Silver Investment Types

 3) Silver jewellery and silver grain

 Obviously, silver jewellery can also provide a level of silver investment.
-For many years, precious metals lovers have been buying silver jewellery and benefitting from its value rising.
+For many years, precious metals lovers have been buying silver jewellery and benefitting from their value rising.

 However, it’s important to understand that this is a very different challenge to investing in silver coins and bars.